Skip advert

 Advertisement - Article continues below

-Choosing the right big panel van
+Choosing the right large panel van

-While diesel engines are still the most common in the big van sector, there's now an increasing number of electric vans available for those looking for a zero-emissions vehicle.
+While diesel engines are still the most common powertrain in the big van sector, there's now an increasing number of electric vans available for those looking for a zero-emissions vehicle.
 Many drivers will find these electric versions even easier and more comfortable to drive than their diesel counterparts, too, because they're automatic and move in relative silence.
-Even better, the latest big vans are packed with technology, some featuring the kind of kit you'd usually find in cars, as well as the latest telematics tech, so operators can get the most out of busy fleets.
+Even better, the latest big vans are packed with technology, with some featuring the kind of kit you'd usually find in cars, as well as the latest telematics tech, so operators can get the most out of busy fleets.

 Advertisement - Article continues below